-B12 supplements are known as one of the easiest and safest ways to help relieve this problem – could utilizing laser coupled with supplements increase the results?
+B12 supplements are known as one of the easiest and safest ways to help relieve this problem – could utilizing lasers coupled with supplements increase the results?

 Julie Waldfogel, a Johns Hopkins doctor of pharmacy, authored a paper specifically referring to those diabetics who suffer from the excruciating shooting and burning pain of peripheral neuropathy – here’s what we know: The common drugs prescribed for neuropathy come with some serious side effects.

 Duloxetene (better known as Cymbalta) also used to treat fibromyalgia, can cause difficulty breathing, swelling of your face, lips, tongue, or throat, anxiety and panic attacks, depression and suicidal thoughts.

 Pregabalin, which goes under the brand name Lyrica and is already prescribed for nerve pain from shingles and diabetes, can cause things such as agitation, aggression, and “dangerous impulses.”
 As if that wasn’t enough, some of the more common side effects are dizziness, blurry vision, weight gain, and swelling of your hands and feet.
 It has also been linked to the development of blood vessel tumors.